leomollmann/Home-Automation/README.md

 # Home-Automation
-A new way to automate a house
+A new way to automate a home